 The Mini-Mite 4 also has a much better gun than the Semi-Pro 2, to go with its superior turbine unit.
 The T-70 is part of the top-of-the-line T-series from Fuji, specifically the suction-fed model.
 It sports all-metal construction, as opposed to the M-model on the Semi-Pro 2, which is partly plastic.
-Absolutely everything on this is made from metal and rock solid–even the knobs and springs are stainless!
+Absolutely everything on this is made from metal and rock-solid–even the knobs and springs are stainless!

 As well as having the additional sturdiness that comes with all-metal construction, the T-70 is improved by its superior machining quality.
 All the components on this gun fit incredibly tightly, and the adjustments move smoothly and surely.
-It’s an overall improvement in precision engineering which translates directly into control and precision when you’re spraying–especially with lacquers!
+It’s an overall improvement in precision engineering that translates directly into control and precision when you’re spraying–especially with lacquers!

 It’s also a more enjoyable tool to work with professionally.
 There’s a nylon stay-cool grip, which is shatterproof and comfortable in hand.
 The whole thing is also more ergonomic than the M-model, with a lighter, more balanced feel.
-Since the adjustments are more tightly-machined, you also have more consistent control over your settings, and they stay in place better once you set them.
+Since the adjustments are more tightly machined, you also have more consistent control over your settings, and they stay in place better once you set them.
 The trigger is the real highlight.
-It’s effortlessly easy to pull, but never feels loose.
+It’s effortlessly easy to pull but never feels loose.

 We also love that the pattern adjustment knob is side-mounted, so it’s easy to tweak while you work.
 In-line adjustments like you’d find on most spray guns are annoying and inconvenient to use mid-spray, which means lots of stops and starts.
 That’s an approach that doesn’t serve you well with lacquers.
 The T-series solves that problem!